 - You have the right to get all services that Buckeye Health Plan must provide and to choose the provider that gives you care whenever possible and appropriate. - You have the right to be sure that others cannot hear or see you when you are getting medical care. - You have the right to choose a primary care provider (PCP) in the plan's network.
 A network provider is a provider who works with the health plan.
-You can find more information about choosing a PCP in Chapter 3, Section D1, page 31. - Call Member Services or look in the Provider and Pharmacy Directory to learn more about network providers and which doctors are accepting new patients. - You have the right to go to a network women's health specialist for covered women's health services without getting a referral.
-A referral is approval from your PCP to see someone that is not your PCP. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - You have the right to get emergency services or care that is urgently needed without prior approval. - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can see an out-of-network provider.
-To learn about out-of-network providers, see Chapter 3, Section D4, page 34.
+You can find more information about choosing a PCP in Chapter 3, Section D1, page 32. - Call Member Services or look in the Provider and Pharmacy Directory to learn more about network providers and which doctors are accepting new patients. - You have the right to go to a network women's health specialist for covered women's health services without getting a referral.
+A referral is approval from your PCP to go to someone that is not your PCP. - You have the right to get covered services from network providers within a reasonable amount of time. - o This includes the right to get timely services from specialists. - If you cannot get services within a reasonable amount of time, we have to pay for out-of-network care.

+- You have the right to get emergency services or care that is urgently needed without prior approval. - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can go to an out-of-network provider.
+To learn about out-of-network providers, refer to Chapter 3, Section D4, page 35.

-Chapter 9, Section E, page 158 tells what you can do if you think you are not getting your services or drugs within a reasonable amount of time.
-Chapter 9, Section D, page 155 also tells what you can do if we have denied coverage for your services or drugs and you do not agree with our decision.
+Chapter 9, Section C, page 160 tells what you can do if you think you are not getting your services or drugs within a reasonable amount of time.
+Chapter 9, Section D, page 160 also tells what you can do if we have denied coverage for your services or drugs and you do not agree with our decision.